-With every passing year, I’m thankful for my senior horses; those steady, dependable, gray-faced equines.
+The second reason why I am thankful for horses this Thanksgiving is with every passing year, I’m thankful for my senior horses; those steady, dependable, gray-faced equines.
 They keep their pasture buddies in line, can be trusted with even the youngest riders, and can find invisible scary things to get excited about even though they’ve seen everything.
 On Thanksgiving Day, say an extra thanks for the senior horses in your barn.
 They deserve it.

 The Health Benefits

-Besides their other manifold virtues, horses are extremely beneficial to our health and physical condition.
+The third reason why I am thankful for horses this Thanksgiving is that besides their other manifold virtues, horses are extremely beneficial to our health and physical condition.
 Think of all the miles you’ve walked leading horses out to their fields or paddocks and back, and all the weight-lifting you’ve done carrying buckets, hay bales, saddles, and other impressively hefty items of equine paraphernalia.

 Even beyond the physical advantages, the company of horses has been proven to improve your mental and emotional state as well—something we all know from firsthand experience!
 Many programs have proven the benefit that horse companionship provides to countless individuals.

-With horses come horse lovers, and if you’re a horse lover, you have friends who are horse lovers.
+The fourth reason why I am thankful for horses this Thanksgiving is with horses come horse lovers, and if you’re a horse lover, you have friends who are horse lovers.
 It’s an unwritten law—kind of a “birds of a feather” thing.
 So when it comes time to give thanks, be sure to acknowledge the friendships you’ve made in the barn, on the trail, at the shows, and along the way.
 Remember your canine pals, too, because that’s the other unwritten law: horse people love dogs.

 Happy Thanksgiving!
 Tell us what you’re thankful for in the comments below.